Assessing Vulnerability in Smart Contracts: The Role of Code Complexity Metrics in Security Analysis: Discussion

 Another potential expansion is to analyze these metrics for each type of vulnerability separately.
 This would provide deeper insights into their impact on smart contracts and help developers address vulnerabilities more precisely.

-Furthermore, we plan to explore the inclusion of comprehension complexity metrics, such as cognitive complexity~\cite{cognitive2018,campbell2018cognitive}, in our evaluation.
+Furthermore, it's reasonable to explore the inclusion of comprehension complexity metrics, such as cognitive complexity~\cite{cognitive2018,campbell2018cognitive}, in our evaluation.
 Cognitive complexity measures the difficulty of understanding code by considering factors such as nested conditions, control flow, and human cognition.
-By including such metrics, we can gain a better understanding of the cognitive load imposed on developers and its application in vulnerabilities of Smart Contracts.
+By including such metrics, we can gain a better understanding of the cognitive load imposed on developers and its application to vulnerabilities of Smart Contracts.
 These future efforts will contribute to a more comprehensive and robust assessment of Smart Contract security.

+Future work should also categorize smart contracts by type (e.g., DeFi, Games, Wallets).
+A contract with high SLOC in a simple domain might be a better predictor of vulnerability than high SLOC in a complex domain.

+To move beyond correlation and establish causality, we propose employing longitudinal analyses of code evolution (tracking metrics as vulnerabilities are introduced or fixed) or quasi-experimental designs where complexity is controlled while monitoring security outcomes.